 Literacy Quebec is a network that connects and represents community-based literacy organizations, empowering people, impacting lives, and building a stronger society.

-NJCA is a non-profit organisation whose mission is to support the academic and social perseverance of girls by using creativity as an intervention tool.
+It is a non-profit organization dedicated to supporting girls’ academic and social perseverance by using creativity as a means of intervention.

-Native Montreal is partnering with Homework Zone to offer weekly homework help without an appointment on Zoom, to young people aged 10 to 16.
-Homework Zone (HZ) is a free after-school program to help students with homework and build community through small group tutoring, workshops, and mentoring relationships with McGill University student volunteers.
+Native Montreal partners with Homework Zone to provide free weekly Zoom homework help for youth aged 10 to 16.
+Homework Zone is an after-school program offering tutoring, workshops, and mentoring through McGill University student volunteers.

 The award-winning Pathways to Education Program provides the supports youth need to overcome the barriers they face and graduate from high school.
 These supports include: tailored student plan, tutoring, social support, mentoring, finacial support, planning for life after school.